OPMI/OMOP-2-OPMI/docs/Readme.md

 https://github.com/OPMI/OMOP-2-OPMI/blob/main/docs/Finalized%20Results%20for%20the%20OPMI%20Mapping

 This is the finalized results of the OPMI mapping.
 Each term was mapped to a term located in the OPMI domain.
-Any missing match is due to the term being absent in the OPMI domain
+Any missing match is due to the term being absent in the OPMI domain.